-Suppose you have a serious violation, and the MDT Risk Review Committee agrees you were in violation.
+Suppose you have a serious violation, and the MDT Review Committee agrees you were in violation.
 In that case, they will also recommend a response that may include any of the options in the Violation and Response Grid.
-Other responses may be imposed at the discretion of the committee up to and including returning to a Secure facility or DOC.
+Other responses may be imposed at the discretion of the committee up to and including returning to a secure facility or the Department of Corrections.

-Multi-Disciplinary Team (MDT) Risk Review Committee
+Multi-Disciplinary Team (MDT) Review Committee

-A JR MDT Risk Review Committee will review the CTS packet you and your community counselor prepare to determine if you are recommended for the CTS program.
-This committee will also decide whether you transfer back to a secure facility or Department of Corrections in the event of a serious violation.
+A JR MDT Review Committee will review the CTS packet you and your community counselor prepare to determine if you are recommended for the CTS program.
+If your most serious offense is a Class A felony, the JR Assistant Secretary must approve your transfer to CTS.
+This committee will also decide whether you transfer back to a secure facility or the Department of Corrections in the event of a serious violation.
 You will have the opportunity to review all the documents in the CTS packet and any documentation that results in the recommendation that you be transferred back to a more secure setting.